 - Season with additional salt and pepper to taste and then stir in the chicken.
 Continue to cook until the chicken is cooked through, about 10 minutes.
 Remove the bay leaves.

-- Using a slotted spoon, spoon the filling into a 2 quart glass or ceramic baking dish, leaving some of the liquid in the pot (you can use this leftover liquid like soup!).
+- Using a slotted spoon, transfer the filling to a 2 quart glass or ceramic baking dish, leaving behind about half of the cooking liquid.
+(Don't toss it, it makes a wonderful soup!).

 Biscuit Topping